CureVac starts clinical trial for COVID-19 vaccine candidate

 ($1 = 0.8233 euros)

-Reporting by Thomas Seythal and Kirsti Knolle; Editing by Shri Navaratnam and Maria Sheahan
+Reporting by Thomas Seythal, Kirsti Knolle, Ludwig Burger and Patricia Weiss; Editing by Shri Navaratnam and Maria Sheahan

 Our Standards: The Thomson Reuters Trust Principles.